tonycoco/biznz/PART_1.md

 ## Exposing an API

 Eventually, our Ember.js application is going to use Ember-Data to grab records over the wire and create Ember Objects for our front-end application to use.
 We are going to expose an API layer from the Rails application using Grape's API gem.
-Let's add in a few useful gems to our `Gemfile`...
+These gems that we added earlier help us get JSON responses back to Ember-Data correctly.
+Let's review those from the `Gemfile`...

 ```ruby
 gem "active_model_serializers"